What is it?

 Field trips, projects and employability opportunities

 We invite guest speakers such as the British Board of Film Classification and local employers in to speak regularly.
-As well as this you will have the opportunity to partake in trips to film festivals and a trip to London including a visit to Warner Brothers studios.
+We also encourage past students to return to college so that you can see where the course can lead and be inspired in your next steps.
+As well as this, you will have the opportunity to partake in trips to film festivals, Bradford Media Museum and a trip to London including a visit to Warner Brothers studios.
 Work experience opportunities are offered throughout the two years with learners crewing on external projects such as music festivals and corporate videos for companies such as WestAir Flying School and Fleetwood Town Football Club.

 Where does it lead?